 Newsflash: out here in flyover country supporting the troops is not just a pose, and it's plainly obvious that the movie-going audience, rather than leaving Hollywood, feels instead that Hollywood has left them.
 And with good reason.

 The ugly truth for Hollywood is that we would come back if you would stop putting out crappy movies that hector us into feeling bad about ourselves, our society, and our country.
 I like movies, and I would go see some of them, but I absolutely will not subject myself or my family to propaganda explicitly intended to flip every traditional cultural norm on its head.

-Obviously, somebody within the Hollywood power structure has thought about this too, somebody with the power to make the movies they want and tell the stories they want.
-It's not some revolutionary new idea that only I've had.
-And they’re in the business to make money, right?
+Obviously, somebody within the Hollywood power structure has thought about this too, somebody with the power to make the movies they want to make and tell the stories they want to tell.
+It's not some revolutionary new idea — and they’re in the business to make money, right?
 To make movies that put asses in the seats, and sell tickets?
 You would think.

 But maybe not.
 Maybe Hollywood is really about shaping attitudes, and is willing to lose money on movie after movie in order to re-shape American attitudes about our military and about what Hollywood really thinks about the country that allows it to say whatever it wants.
 A freedom they enjoy, in part, because of two things about America they hate: our military and our Constitution.